The Perfect Fourth of July in Indiana By

 July 4: The celebration of this great nation’s independence.
 Every year, small towns and big cities across America celebrate in their own fashion on this special holiday.
 In Indiana, there is no shortage of excitement on Independence Day.
-From festivals to parades, lawn mower races, and more, check out these 10 events for the perfect Fourth of July in Indiana!
+From festivals to parades to fireworks, and more, check out these 10 events for the perfect Fourth of July in Indiana!

-Head down to Carmel, Indiana, this Fourth of July and join Chairman Gary Sexton and his many volunteers in celebrating our country’s freedom.
-There will be live music, ranging from the Wright Brothers, The Carmel Symphony Orchestra, as well as My Yellow Rickshaw, and more!
-For the kids, check out the Carmel Fest Kid Zone, which offers so many kid-friendly activities, such as pony rides, a Velcro wall, boat rides, and more.
-There will also be a reptile show, magicians, and dance troupes!
+Head down to Carmel, Indiana, this Fourth of July the Carmel Ro and celebrate this country’s freedom.
+There will be live music, ranging from The Wright Brothers, the Carmel Symphony Orchestra, as well as the Josh Kaufman Band, and more!
+For the kids, check out the Carmel Fest Kid Zone, which offers so many kid-friendly activities such as School of Rock activities, tae kwon do, dance parties, and more!
+There will also be a zip line, magicians, and dance troupes!
 Feeling hungry?
 Check out some of Indiana’s awesome food vendors at CarmelFest’s Food Row which includes a selection gyros, corn on the cob, chicken skewers, fried Twinkies, and funnel cake!
-Don’t forget to watch the fireworks, which will launch at 9:45 p.m. on Tuesday!
+Don’t forget to watch the fireworks, which will launch at 9:45 p.m. on Wednesday!

-If you’re looking to do something fun this holiday, but aren’t really a fireworks or festival type of person, head over to Whiting, Indiana, and check out their annual Fourth of July parade.
+If you’re looking to do something fun this holiday and have seen your fair share of fireworks already, head over to Whiting, Indiana, and check out their 99th annual Fourth of July parade.
 The parade starts at 10 a.m. and ends in Whiting Lakefront Park.
-The parade features nationally-recognized characters, with this year’s theme being Marvel Superheroes!
+The parade features nationally-recognized characters, with one of this year’s theme being Marvel Superheroes!
 Come and meet some of your favorite Marvel comic book characters: Iron Man, Captain America, and Thor!
-For the Angry Bird fans out there, come and meet your favorite bird!
+For the Diary of a Wimpy Kid fans, come meet Greg!

 Looking for something a little unique to do with the family this Fourth of July?
 In addition to stopping by and checking out the Fourth of July festival in Walton, head up to Twelve Mile, Indiana, in northern Cass County for the Twelve Mile 500.
 Instead of running or walking, this race features something a little unique to Indiana.
 The Twelve Mile 500 is Cass County’s annual lawn mower race.
 That’s right.
 Lawn mowers.
 From Briggs and Strattons to other modified engines, come watch these machines power their way through 48 laps!